patelrohanv/patelrohanv.blog/posts/dva-c01-studying-sqs.md

     * `.platform/hooks/prebuild` - files that run before building, setting up, and configuring
     * `.platform/hooks/predeploy` - files that run after building, setting up, and configuring but before deploying
     * `.platform/hooks/postdeploy` - files that run after deploying

+##### RDS and Elastic Beanstalk

+* 2 options
+* launch RDS within Elastic Beanstalk

+  * launch RDS instance from Elastic Beanstalk console
+  * RDS is created within the Elastic Beanstalk enviroment
+  * **terminating the environment terminates the database**
+  * useful for dev/testing - inflexible
+  * no need to configure security groups
+* launch RDS outside Elastic Beanstalk

+  * launch RDS from RDS console or AWS CLI
+  * allows for tearing down the application environment without affecting the database
+  * preferred for prod - more flexible
+  * need to add a security group to your environment's Auto Scaling group
+  * need to provide connection string information to your application servers (using Elastic Beanstalk environment properties)

+##### Migrating to Elastic Beanstalk